atkins126/delphi4docker/README.md

 - Install all the required getit packages and SDKs
 - Install all available patches
-- Remove everything that is IDE only related to [size down](https://github.com/lmbelo/delphi4docker/wiki/Sizing-down-your-bundle) your bundle.
+- Remove everything that is IDE only related to [size down](https://github.com/lmbelo/delphi4docker/wiki/Sizing-down-your-bundle) your bundle
 - Clone or download the repository: https://github.com/lmbelo/delphi4docker
 - Launch the app > delphi4dockersrv.exe app and use the Pack option
   - If you didn’t use the default options during the Delphi installation process, please set up accordingly.
-Whereas, if you used default options, you can go ahead and use the Pack option.
+Whereas, if you used default options, you can go ahead and use the Pack option

 <p align="center" width="100%">
 	<img width="298" alt="image" src="https://github.com/lmbelo/delphi4docker/assets/8376898/c1946ed0-a30a-47be-9519-285fb30deda3">
 </p>

-- It will now pack the Delphi environment and bundle it up to a single file and make it ready to send to the Ubuntu host machine.
+- It will now pack the Delphi environment and bundle it up to a single file and make it ready to send to the Ubuntu host machine
-- When done, a message will display.
+- When done, a message will display

 <p align="center" width="100%">
 	<img width="319" alt="image" src="https://github.com/lmbelo/delphi4docker/assets/8376898/292ba013-1fc0-46cb-9133-c74335e51554">